leterDieu/Stellarity-mcoc/mkdocs/docs/items/trinkets/ender_insignia.md

 Ender Insignia has a 66% chance to be dropped by the Ender Dragon.
 It always drops with either a [Tamaris](../tamaris.md) or a [Crest of The End](crest_of_the_end.md).

 ## Usage
-Sneaking while holding the Ender Insignia in any hand accelerates life regeneration by applying Regeneration I. The amplifier of the aformentioned potion effect is increased by 1 every 2 seconds.
+Sneaking while holding the Ender Insignia in any hand accelerates life regeneration by applying Regeneration I. The amplifier of the aforementioned potion effect is increased by 1 every 2 seconds.
 This caps at Regeneration IV.

 Standing up or being hurt resets the Regeneration and applies a very short half a second cooldown before Ender Insignia starts working again.